-The Sunrise Collection includes robotics, teaching materials, images and film which document the experimental Sunrise School (and philosophy) which began under the auspices of the Australian Council of Education Research at the National Museum of Victoria in 1988.
-Under the direction of Dr. Liddy Nevile Sunrise went on to influence the establishment of the world's first all laptop classroom at Methodist Ladies College in Melbourne.
+The Sunrise Collection includes robotics, teaching materials, images and film which document the exploratory Sunrise School (and philosophy) which began under the auspices of the Australian Council of Education Research at the National Museum of Victoria in 1988.
+Under the direction of Dr. Liddy Nevile Sunrise went on to directly influence the establishment of the world's first all laptop classroom at Methodist Ladies College in Melbourne.

 The collection also includes microcomputer and robotics hardware and software as well as audio-visual and print materials that document their use by Dr. Nevile as educational technologies by students and teachers in schools and other education settings during the 1980s and early 1990s.